joe-irving/defundclimatechaos/_posts/2021-09-17-protest-outside-first-ever-barclays-bank.md

 ---
 layout: post
-date: 2021-09-17 15:04:56 +0100
+date: '2021-09-17 15:04:56 +0100'
 tags: []
 title: Protest Outside First Ever Barclays Bank
-image: "/assets/images/signal-2021-09-12-191857_001.jpeg"
+image: /assets/images/signal-2021-09-12-191857_001.jpeg
+summary: >-
-summary: Despite its stated commitment to reduce its lending to move to net-zero emissions by 2050, Barclays has actually increased their lending to fossil fuels projects last year.
+  Despite its stated commitment to reduce its lending to move to net-zero emissions by 2050, Barclays has actually increased their lending to fossil fuels projects last year.
 slug: 'By XR Buddhists '
 credits: ''
+_template: stories
 ---

 By Extinction Rebellion Buddhists

 Despite its stated commitment to [reduce its lending to move to net zero emissions by 2050](https://home.barclays/society/our-position-on-climate-change/), Barclays has actually [increased their lending to fossil fuels projects last year](https://www.cityam.com/barclays-fossil-fuel-financing-increases-despite-net-zero-pledge/).